July 26, 2018, Updated Sycuan Casino Resort Hotel Complaint Protest Blog

 At a minimum 6% bank interest rate, my $125,000 has accrued to some $230,000 as of this writing (March 2018).

-Calculate 6% interest rate out for 80 years (the life of my copyrights), and the amount balloons to a staggering $15 MILLION (plus millions more in unpaid royalty payments) that Sycuan band members will have unjustly enriched generations of their family members at the expense of my family.
+Calculate 6% interest out for 80 years (the life of my copyrights), and the amount balloons to a staggering $11 MILLION (plus millions more in unpaid royalty payments) that Sycuan band members will have unjustly enriched generations of their family members at the expense of my family.

-IF YOU ARE CONCERNED about my serious allegations against Sycuan Tribal Council members and Sycuan Casino Resort Hotel executive management, please download and read my and Chairman Cody J. Martinez's complete 2015-2016 series of unedited settlement letters in this PDF and you will see how unfairly Sycuan Tribal Council members treated me despite the clear and convincing evidence and my 20 years of loyal service to the Sycuan People.
+IF YOU ARE CONCERNED about my serious allegations against Sycuan Tribal Council members and Sycuan Casino Resort Hotel executive management, please download and read my and Chairman Cody J. Martinez's complete 2015-2016 series of unedited settlement letters in this PDF and you will see how unfairly Sycuan Tribal Council members treated me with their vague, one-sided offer despite the clear and convincing evidence and my 20 years of loyal service to the Sycuan People.

 ONE TELLING EXAMPLE CONTAINED IN THOSE LETTERS: